leotrs/blog/content/read.md

 8. Ramachandran, V. S. **The Tell-tale Brain: A Neuroscientist's Quest for What Makes Us Human**.
 New York: W.W.
 Norton, 2011.

+9. Silberman, Steve. **NeuroTribes: The Legacy of Autism and the Future of Neurodiversity**.
+Avery, 2015.

 9. Singh, Sunil. **Pi of Life**.
 RI, 2017.